arielgee/Sage-Like/.misc/tasks.md

 ## Now
 * have button(s) in toolbar with ‘mark-all-as-read/unread’ functionality. (from: https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/31)
+	* use .\icons\checkmarkall.png as 'mark all as read'
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---

 ## Next
+* consolidate toolbar buttons (top level) EventListeners
 * feedPreview: the attachments erea can be folded.
-Auto hide/fold if its too big (height)
+Auto hide/fold if its too big (height) - like in about:debugging#/runtime/this-firefox
 * if the sidebar is loaded in a tab's page the extension can be used in mobile? (from: https://www.reddit.com/r/FirefoxAddons/comments/ozz6s6/im_looking_for_a_specific_kind_of_rss_addon_that/)
 * access RSS feeds with credentials (user/password), behind a secure login page.
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`